Fanya Metal Exchange: Aftermath

 In August 2016, after a 7-month long investigation, the Kunming government announced 21 Fanya executives would be prosecuted for "illegal fundraising".
 Investors continued to seek to increase the visibility of the case, crowdfunding funds to support civil prosecution.
 A group of Fanya investors sent an open letter with 300 signatures and fingerprints to Cao Jianming, China's top prosecutor.
 Fanya investors organized to break out from behind the "Great Firewall" to protest on Twitter and press for attention from foreign media.

 In July 2018, 21 executives involved in the exchange were charged in the Kunming Intermediate People's Court with embezzlement and sabotaging financial markets.
 Investors were not allowed to attend the trial, and some investors were asked to leave town before the trial began.
 The company was fined 1 billion yuan ($149.04 million) for illegal fundraising, and Shan was sentenced to 18 years in jail for crimes including embezzlement.
 Shan was also fined 500,000 yuan and had 50 million yuan of his personal property confiscated.
 Other executives charged included Yang Guohong, the former vice president of the exchange, who was accused of illegally appropriating property.

 The Kunming Intermediate People's Court began selling off Fanya's assets in 2019.
 After initially attracting no bids on Fanya's indium stockpile, the sellers were forced to lower prices to complete the sale.
+Vital Materials eventually purchased the indium.